Economic MPC of Markov Decision Processes: Dissipativity in Undiscounted Infinite-Horizon Optimal Control: Lyapunov Stability for MDPs

-{It may be useful here to discuss what form of stability is established in Theorem \ref{thm:asymptotic_stability}.
+holds almost everywhere.\flushright$\square$ \end{Corollary} \begin{pf} The limit~\eqref{eq:ConvergenceInDissimilarity} follows from Theorem~\ref{thm:asymptotic_stability}.
+By the properties assumed on the dissimilarity measure, this directly entails \eqref{eq:ConvergenceInDensity}. $ $ \end{pf} Examples of dissimilarity measure satisfying Corollary~\ref{cor:as_stab} include $D_\mathrm{KL}$ and the total variational distance.
+It may be useful here to discuss what form of stability is established in Theorem~\ref{thm:asymptotic_stability}.
 Stability proofs in the context of Classic MPC and Economic MPC discuss the behavior of single trajectories, starting from arbitrary initial conditions in a set, and proves the convergence to an optimal steady-state.
-In RMPC one discusses the behavior of singular stochastic trajectories, and proves the convergence to a set, without describing the behavior inside that set.
-In contrast, Theorem \ref{thm:asymptotic_stability} discusses the behavior of trajectories by showing that their asymptotic behavior is to be distributed according to a distribution with zero dissimilarity with respect to the optimal steady-state measure of the MDP.
-For suitably selected dissimilarity measures (see, e.g., Corollary~\ref{cor:as_stab}), this entails that these two distributions must coincide. }
+In Robust MPC one discusses the behavior of all possible stochastic trajectories, and proves the convergence to a set, without describing the behavior inside that set.
+In contrast, Theorem~\ref{thm:asymptotic_stability} discusses the behavior of trajectories by showing that their asymptotic behavior is to be distributed according to a distribution with zero dissimilarity with respect to the optimal steady-state measure of the MDP.
+For suitably selected dissimilarity measures (see, e.g., Corollary~\ref{cor:as_stab}), this entails that these two distributions must coincide almost everywhere.

 We now turn to discussing how the stability of the MDP resulting from a generic stage cost functional $\mathcal L$ can be discussed in terms of \eqref{eq:Lbound} via functional cost rotations.